The Team

 Gesellschaft für Ausbildungsforschung und Berufsentwicklung München eG (scientific support)

-Andrea Tongon
+Andrea Tognon

 Caretaker of the school